alexardra/canvas-to-dom/README.md

 # canvas-to-dom

-**canvas-to-dom** generates DOM from HTML5 canvas.
+**canvas-to-dom** is an experimental project, which generates DOM from HTML5 canvas through visual inference.
+It serves as a demonstration of how computer vision techniques can be applied to automate web animation testing process.

-Library extracts canvas state information from arbitrary frame through visual inference.
-It serves as a testing framework and visualization tool for HTML5 canvas.
+Library extracts canvas state information from arbitrary frame.
+It is intended to be used as a testing framework and visualization tool for HTML5 canvas.

 ## Project Status

 This project is currently in development.
-Users can generate DOM from simple/basic frames only.
+Users can generate DOM from frames which contain simple geometric shapes.

 ## Installation